srsran/srsRAN_Project_docs/docs/source/tutorials/source/near-rt-ric/source/index.rst

     - `GitHub <https://github.com/open5gs/open5gs>`_
     - `Quickstart Guide <https://open5gs.org/open5gs/docs/guide/01-quickstart/>`_

-For the purpose of this application note, we will use a dockerized Open5GS version provided in srsRAN Project at ``srsgnb/docker``.
+For the purpose of this application note, we will use a dockerized Open5GS version provided in |project_name| at ``srsgnb/docker``.

 ZeroMQ
 ======